openethereum/openethereum.github.io/WebAssembly-Design.md

 ## Choosing which VM to run.

 Parity Ethereum client currently supports 2 VM types - EVM and WebAssembly, with EVM being default.
-Parity can choose to run WebAssembly VM for the specific bytecode if and only if BOTH are true:
+Parity can choose to run WebAssembly VM for the specific contract if and only if BOTH are true:

-- WebAssembly is activated on the chain (`wasmActivationTransition` is present in json [chain specification file](Chain-specification.md).
+- WebAssembly is activated on the chain (`wasmActivationTransition` is present in json [chain specification file](Chain-specification.md)).
-- Bytecode to run starts with WASM magic number (0x6d736100, i.e. same as '\0asm').
+- The contract's code starts with 4 bytes WASM magic (`00 61 73 6d`, i.e. same as '\0asm').

 ## Contract ABI

 If Parity chooses WebAssembly VM to run the contract, its bytecode should pass ALL of the following checks (each check might represent multiple conditions and links for further reading).

-Contract byte code SHOULD:
+Contract bytecode MUST:

 - Be a valid WebAssembly module.
 WebAssembly validation is a complex process, and is fully covered by [WebAssembly specification](https://webassembly.github.io/spec/core/valid/index.html)
 - Contain export `call` resolved as a function with no arguments and no return type.